 - 1. Practice using innovative and evidence-based interventions within the role of the entry-level Occupational Therapy Assistant. - 2.
-Demonstrate Professional Attributes, ethical standards, and values of the profession. - 3.
-Deliver competent services/outcomes by using reflection, strengths, client-centered and occupation-based interventions, and critical and creative thinking. - 4.
+Demonstrate professional attributes, ethical standards, and values of the profession. - 3.
+Deliver competent services/outcomes though quality person-centered care. - 4.
 Collaborate inter/intra professionally. - 5.
-Work with people from diverse backgrounds in a variety of practice settings serving the community.
+Be prepared to work with people from diverse backgrounds in a variety of practice settings serving the community.